AdobeDocs/commerce-merchant-services.en/help/product-recommendations/type.md

 - Do not deploy the same recommendations to your cart page and order confirmation page.
 Consider using `Most Added to Cart` for the cart page and `Bought This, Bought That` for the order confirmation page.

 - Keep your site tidy.
-Do not deploy more than three recommendation units on same page.
+Do not deploy more than three recommendation units on the same page.

 - If your store sells clothing, the `More like this` recommendation can suggest gender-specific items that do not match the gender of the product being viewed.
 Consider only using this recommendation type for non-clothing categories.